Hélène Courtois: Honours

-In 2015, Courtois was named a senior member of the Institut Universitaire de France and was made a chevalier of the Ordre des Palmes Académiques.
+In 2015, Courtois was named a senior member of the Institut Universitaire de France and was made a Knight in the Order of the Academic palms.
 She also received a festival prize for her film Cartographier l'univers : à la découverte de Laniakea.

-In 2016, she became a vice-president of the University of Lyon 1, responsible for international relations.
+From 2016 to 2025 she was vice-president of the University of Lyon 1, specialized in international relations.

 Her book Voyage sur les flots de galaxies won the 2017 Prix Ciel & Espace du livre d'astronomie.

 In 2017, she was ranked in the top 50 most influential French personalities by Vanity Fair.

 In 2018, she received the "Eureka" prize for science communication.
 She was also elected as the most influential French Scientist of the year by the Foreign affairs ministry.

 In 2019, she was nominated in the top 3 of the 50 most influential women in her home city, Lyon.

-On 1 January 2020, Courtois was made a Chevalier of the Légion d'honneur.
+In 2020, Courtois was made a Knight of the Legion of honour.

+In 2023, she was made a Knight in the order of the Arts and Letters.